- The Assist Framework

 - Coordinated risk mitigation strategies.

 ASSIST is aligned with the 2024 National Defence Strategy and 2024 Defence Industry Development Strategy.
-It provides a sovereign framework designed for national application to:
+It offers a framework designed for national application to:

 - Generate long-term economic and productivity dividends.